Jodao/tma-dashboard/README.md

 kubectl create -f tma-dashboard-deployment.yaml
 ```

 Now, to interact with the tool you should access the URL: `http://IP_WORKER:31000/`.
-In case your ISP is blocking the traffic on that port, use the *externalIP* feature of Kubernetes to expose the web server at the URL `http://EXTERNAL_IP_DEFINED:80/`.
+In case your ISP is blocking the traffic on that port, use the *externalIP* feature of Kubernetes to expose the web server at the URL: `http://EXTERNAL_IP_DEFINED:80/`.

 ## API communication setup